elastic/ottl-playground/README.md

 By default, the built resources are placed into the `ottlplayground/web/public` directory.
 After successfully compiling the WebAssembly and Frontend, this directory is ready to be deployed as a static site.
-Considering the WebAssembly's size, it's highly recommended to serve it using a compression method, such as `gzip`.
+Considering the WebAssembly's size, it's highly recommended to serve it using a compression method, such as `gzip` or `brotli`.

 #### WebAssembly